GuipengXu/MA-MRS/README.md

    There are two parameters:

    1. dataset: str type, allowed values are baby, sports, clothing, and tiktok.
    2. topk: int type, parameter for pruning the Item-item behavior graph.

-2. Step 2: Specify configurations
+3. Step 3: Specify configurations

-   1. Go to the src_cold_start folder
+   1. Enter to the './src_cold_start' folder

       ```bash
-      # go to the src folder
+      # enter to the src folder
       cd src_cold_start
       ```